SgtSwagrid/hydrocarbon-isomers/README.md

 #### Limitations

 This method does not account for stereoisomers (especially since I'm not a chemist, and don't really know what these are).
 This method also does not account for molecules which could not exist (despite being a valid graph), due to the limited physical space available to tightly-wound structures.
-Simulations to test which structures are possible is beyond the scope of this project.
+Simulations to test which structures are possible are beyond the scope of this project.

 #### Motivation